 In conjunction with the School of Education and Human Development, the Department of Biological Sciences participates in the Secondary Teacher Education program in Life Sciences (http://usm.maine.edu/educator-preparation).

 Additional information about the Biological Sciences Department and all degree programs can be found at http://usm.maine.edu/bio.

 Pre-Health Professions Students

 Almost every American school of medicine, veterinary medicine, and dentistry requires the following for admission: a baccalaureate degree (major optional), two years of biology, two years of chemistry, one year of physics, a course in calculus, satisfactory performance on a national professional aptitude test, and a recommendation from a committee at the baccalaureate institution.
 At this campus, the Health Professions Pre-professional Evaluation Committee comprises faculty from the Departments of Biology, Chemistry, and Physics and is responsible for evaluating, comparing, and recommending students.
-For further information contact the Biological Sciences Department Health Professions Advisor, Dr. David Champlin, 476A Science Building (C wing), Portland
+For further information contact the Department of Biology's Health Professions Advisor, Dr. David Champlin.

 Lewiston-Auburn College Courses

 The following Lewiston-Auburn College courses fulfill the corresponding prerequisite requirements in the Department of Biological Sciences: SCI 105 = BIO 105, SCI 106 = BIO 106, SCI 107 = BIO 107, SCI 170 = BIO 111, SCI 171 = BIO 112, SCI 172 = BIO 113, SCI 173 = BIO 114, and SCI 345 = BIO 345.